juliannascruggs/nback/README.txt

 X Display a settings page
-X user sets the setting for "n" call getSettings method store the inputs in global variables call a generateObjects function which will populate my global array of objects call startGame function
+X user sets the setting for "n" call getSettings method
+X store the inputs in global variables call a generateObjects function which will populate my global array of objects call startGame function